noseka1/gitops-friendly-machinesets-operator/README.md

 ## Creating MachineSets

 Create a MachineSet specific to your underlying infrastructure provider.
 For example, a MachineSet for AWS and vSphere may look like the ones below.
 Note that all occurences of the infrastructure name are marked using the `INFRANAME` token.
-Operator will replace this `INFRANAME` token with the real infrastructure name after the MachineSet manifest is applied.
+Operator will replace this `INFRANAME` token with the real infrastructure name after the MachineSet manifest is applied to the cluster.

 Also note that you must add two _annotations_ that are required for the operator to take any action on the MachineSet:
 1. Set `metadata.annotations.gitops-friendly-machinesets.redhat-cop.io/enabled: "true"`